 Understanding how places relate to each other is a vital skill.
 Dr. Julie Dillemuth, a children’s author and spatial cognition expert says that “when you look at maps, you are building a mental map.
 Mental maps are really important because it gives you freedom to navigate where you want to go”.
 Having a good spatial awareness helps in many other aspects of education, from maths to creativity.
 She says that children as young as three can enjoy understanding simple maps.

 Start out with a simple map of the room or floor of your home.
+There are many children's maps available or you can draw your own.
 Obviously with younger children written labels are not very helpful, so think about drawing objects from a childrens' view

 Once you have a basic map, see if they can recognise objects and add items that are missing to slowly increase the complexity of the map.